 On Loan From the Moors Valley Railway

-This 0-4-0T was built around 2003-2005 by Jim Haylock, Of the Moors Valley Railway.
+This 0-4-0T was built around 2003-2005 by Jim Haylock of the Moors Valley Railway.

-The loco’s frames and wheels come from an 0-4-0 diesel locomotive, constructed by Ornstein & Koppel in 1937 and used at the Rocket (V1 & V2 ) testing facility at Peenemünde.
+The loco’s frames and wheels came from an 0-4-0 diesel locomotive, constructed by Ornstein & Koppel in 1937 and used at the Rocket (V1 & V2 ) testing facility at Peenemünde.
 The boiler was built bespoke by Bennet Boilers Ltd.

 “Emmet” is named after the Moors Valley Railway Cat.

 Built in 1922 by Orenstein Koppel of Berlin.
 Works No. 9998.
 Supplied new to Servicios Florestais, Portugal (Portuguese forestry commission) via an O&K agent in Madrid, Spain.

 In the First World War, O&K built railway engines and Rolling stock of all sizes for the German government.
 With the collapse of Imperial Germany in November 1918, the Allies put further restrictions on German manufacturing and military capacity, seizing all army Feldbahn engines as per the terms of the Versailles Treaty that ended the First World war.

 The treaty also removed access to export markets; this had such an impact on the company at the end of 1925, work stopped for three months due to the lost business (Hence the works plates say Madrid even though she was built in Berlin.).